measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 # CAVEATS

-1. The implementation MAY schedule any slow operation on a background thread used for I/O. As a consequence, final callbacks MAY be called from another thread context.
+1. The implementation will schedule any slow operation on a background thread used for I/O. As a consequence, depending on the thread from which you schedule slow operations, their final callbacks MAY be called from another thread context.

-2. Slow operations MAY operate on a copy of the internal state, so state changes performed after a slow operation is started MAY have no effect on such slow operations.
+2. Slow operations operates on a copy of the internal state, so attribute changes performed after a slow operation is started will have no effect on such slow operations.

 # EXAMPLE